cassiel/reveal.js/README_SSI.md

 ## Setup

-Apache needs to be configuted to allow SSI.
+Apache needs to be configured to allow SSI.
 This is my personal configuration (in `/etc/apache2/users/nick`) under OS X:

         <Directory "/Users/nick/Sites/">
         	Options Includes Indexes Multiviews